segedi-UW/SDC-IDE/README.md

 ### Included Libraries
 JavaFX Libraries I have included in the project already:
 - [BootstrapFX](https://github.com/kordamp/bootstrapfx) - a default stylesheet that is better than the root
-- [ControlsFX](https://github.com/controlsfx/controlsfx) - library with more controls and notifications etc.
+- [ControlsFX](https://github.com/controlsfx/controlsfx) - library with more controls and notifications etc. [ControlsFX Feature Website](http://fxexperience.com/controlsfx/features/#notifications)

 ### Potential Libraries
 JavaFX Potential Libraries (Discuss)